 The other adjustments account is adjusted for tax-exempt income (and related expenses) and Federal taxes attributable to a C corporation tax year.
 After these adjustments are made, the account is reduced for any distributions made during the year.
-See Distributions below.
+See Distributions on page 25.